On the temporal tweezing of cavity solitons: Conclusions and Future Challenges

 A possible extension of this work pertains the case of a periodic modulation of the holding beam that induces a periodic effective tweezer potential.
-It would be interesting to study in detail the possible manipulation of the CSs using such periodic modulation as it was studied in Refs.~\cite{rcg25,rcg34} for the (otherwise conservative) nonlinear Schr\"odinger case.
-Another avenue of potential interest would be the study of tweezability of vortices in the presence of gain and loss similar to what has been reported in the conservative case of the nonlinear Schr\"odinger equation; see Refs.~\cite{rcg65,rcg108} and references therein.
+It would be interesting to study in detail the possible manipulation of the CSs using such periodic (or even quasi-periodic) modulation as it was studied in Refs.~\cite{rcg25,rcg34} for the (otherwise conservative) nonlinear Schr\"odinger case.
+Another avenue of potential interest would be the study of tweezability of not only cavity solitons but also vortices in two-dimensional settings in the presence of gain and loss similar to what has been reported in the conservative case of the nonlinear Schr\"odinger equation; see Refs.~\cite{rcg65,rcg108} and references therein.
 In general, the extension of considerations presented herein for one spatial dimension to the context of higher-dimensional settings would be a particularly interesting direction for future work.